jackalope-code/stream-overlay/README.md

 ## Remaining work
 - Integrate ALL API endpoints and realtime WS updates into the client so that everything works
+  - Missing overlay updates
+  - Forms are not working
 - Ensure the GUI for adding and editing onscreen components is receiving/broadcasting server changes
 - Add simple password protection
 - IMPORTANT add a delete component endpoint